Sexual Assault Prevention Project

 - At least nine tribes will have a Tribal Sexual Assault Dynamics Training hosted in their community for a general audience to learn more about the dynamics and prevalence of sexual assault and how it affects Native victims.

 The project’s participating sites have all gone to great lengths to hold various community events and train their staff to bring this issue forward and promote awareness.
 Some events include: Take Back the Night, Walk a Mile in Her Shoes, Clothesline Project, Community Awareness Dinners and Hands around the Courthouse.
 Several tribal advocates have been trained to implement school-based sexual assault prevention curriculums and are holding after-school youth groups to have discussion around the issue.
-A culturally-specific sexual assault awareness campaign will be disseminated April 2013 during Sexual Assault Awareness Month.
+A culturally-specific sexual assault awareness campaign was disseminated April 2013 during Sexual Assault Awareness Month.
 All campaign materials will be available on the NPAIHB website as well as shipped to the tribes directly.

-The first three years of this project are just first step to overcoming walls and barriers that have been held high due to the multi-generations of hurt, shame, guilt and trauma.
+The first four years of this project are just first step to overcoming walls and barriers that have been held high due to the multi-generations of hurt, shame, guilt and trauma.
 It’s becoming more and more evident that tribes are wanting to break the silence and bring this hidden epidemic to light for future generations to come.

 DID YOU KNOW?

 About 9 in 10 American Indian victims of rape or sexual assault were estimated to have had assailants who were non-native.
 (1997 US Department of Justice)

 90% of Indian women in chemical dependency treatment are victims of rape and childhood sexual abuse.
 (1998 Presentation to Federal Bar Association Conference.
 Henry.
 Tribal Responses to Violence Against Women.
 Indian Law Section.)

 A report from the American Indian Women’s Chemical Health Project found that 3/4 of Native American women have experienced some type of sexual assault in their lives.